John-Patrick-Russel-Lalo/FINAL-PROJECT-GROUP-JAVA-RICE/README.md

 4. **Inventory System**:
    - Track stock levels in real time, automatically updating quantities when items are added or sold.

-5. **List System**:
-   - Create custom lists based on specific criteria.
-   - Enable efficient tracking and grouping of items for organized management.

 ---

 ## Developers: